 When you manually run payroll, you have full control over your payroll.
 You know when and how your payroll is completed.
-But doing payroll yourself likely means you don’t have someone to check your calculations.
-Doing payroll manually has an increased chance of errors—and errors are often followed by fines.
+But, doing payroll yourself likely means you don’t have someone to check your calculations.
+There is an increased chance of errors, which are often followed by penalties.

-Doing payroll by hand also takes a lot of time.
+Doing payroll by hand also takes time.
 You have to do all the calculations, distribute wages, and file taxes.
 You could spend a lot of time working on payroll instead of working on your business.

 - Track time

 - Use an attendance management method to track employee time.
 Or, you could have employees track their own time.
 Then, you can approve it.